GVU Graduate Student Awards Program

-The GVU Center Foley Scholars Finalists for 2016 were chosen from a talented and diverse group of applicants representing research programs from across Georgia Tech.
-Finalists were selected for their research vision and the potential impact of their work.
 The Foley Scholarship includes a $5,000 award and gives students more visibility for their research and potential new collaborative opportunities.
-Now in its ninth year, the scholarship is supported by donor gifts to the James D. Foley GVU Center Endowment.
+The scholarship is supported by donor gifts to the James D. Foley GVU Center Endowment.
 The endowment was started in honor of James D. Foley, a professor of Interactive Computing, pioneer in the field of Human-Computer Interaction, and a continuing influence in the lives and research of students and faculty in the GVU Center.

-The endowment also supports the GVU Distinguished Master's Student Award, in its second year, and recognizes excellence in research by master's students.
+The endowment also supports the GVU Distinguished Master's Student Award and recognizes excellence in research by master's students.
 These graduate students play critical roles in many of the labs and projects affiliated with GVU and are an essential part of the research community.
 The GVU Dinstinguished Master's Student Award is given to an MS student actively involved in a GVU-related research project.
 Each year, one student will be selected as the recipient; the award carries a $1,000 prize.
-Applicants must be entering the 2nd year (or later) of their Masters degree program as of each fall term, be in good standing with Georgia Tech, and be actively doing research with the GVU Center (e.g. working with GVU-affiliated faculty in GVU-related research areas).
-Applicants must be currently enrolled or on an internship at the time of application, and with an expectation to be enrolled at least throughout the following academic year.
-Citizens, permanent residents, and international students are eligible to apply.

 Funds from the Foley Endowment are used to support the students and research activities of the GVU Center, including the Foley Scholars Fellowships, awarded annually to two graduate students on the basis of personal vision, brilliance, and potential impact.
 Foley Scholars are selected by an advisory board comprised of GVU alumni, current faculty, and industry partners during the fall semester.